-Hiring family members in your small business can be a great way to share the workload and bring diverse skills to enrich your operation—you might even see some tax benefits.
-If you spend any time listening to tax advice on TikTok, it might seem like there are no downsides for small business owners.
+Hiring family members in your small business can be a great way to share the workload and enrich your operation.
+You might even see some tax benefits.
+If you spend any time listening to tax advice on TikTok, it might seem like there are no downsides.

-However, it’s essential to understand the rules around hiring family members and choose wisely when deciding who will join you on your entrepreneurial journey.
+However, it’s essential to understand the rules around hiring family members and choose wisely.
 So let’s look at the potential benefits and pitfalls of having relatives working for or with you.

 Benefits and Risks of Hiring Family Members in Your Business

 There are several potential benefits to hiring family members in your business.

 First and foremost, you likely have a degree of trust with your relatives that can be difficult to replicate with non-family employees.
 This can create a more collaborative work environment and help ensure that everyone is invested in the business’s success.

 However, hiring family members can also send the wrong signal to other employees.
 If other team members feel like family members receive preferential treatment, it can create resentment and tension.
 This can lead to decreased morale and productivity and even increased turnover as employees feel undervalued and marginalized.